 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with environmental laws and regulations

 Doe Run paid $2,000 to settle allegations of non-compliance of environmental laws and regulations in 2020.

 Type and rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatalities by region and by gender

 Health and Safety Performance (Partially Disclosed)

 Average hours of training per year per employee by gender and employee category

 Local community engagement, impact assessments, and development programs

 All operations implement a localized community engagement plan.

-Doe Run paid no ($0) significant fines for noncompliance concerning provision and use of products and services in 2019.
+In 2020, Doe Run paid $62,090 in fines related to allegations of noncompliance with social laws and regulations.
+Doe Run paid no ($0) significant fines for noncompliance concerning provision and use of products and services in 2020.